 3.3.1.1 Track Typologies

 Most of HS1 is a double-track railway, including connections with the NR Network (see section 3.2.2).
 The exceptions are Midland Main Line, North London Line, Temple Mills and Dollands Moor connecting lines which are single track.
-The station areas at St Pancras International, Stratford International and Ebbsfleet International have multiple tracks.
+The station areas at St. Pancras International, Stratford International and Ebbsfleet International have multiple tracks.
 All double-track lines are signalled for bi-directional operation, except for the Waterloo Connection which is unidirectional operation.
 Additionally, loops are provided for train regulation purposes on both up and down lines at Singlewell and Lenham and within the multiple-track layouts at Stratford International and Ebbsfleet International stations.

 3.3.1.2 Track Gauge